ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

     export ROS_DISCOVERY_SERVER="127.0.0.1:11811"
     ros2 run demo_nodes_cpp talker --ros-args --remap __node:=talker

-Now the Daemon can be used to introspect the network (``ROS_DISCOVERY_SERVER`` must be exported because new participant are created within this tools' executions).
+Now the Daemon can be used to introspect the network (``ROS_DISCOVERY_SERVER`` must be exported because new participants are created within this tools' executions).

 .. code-block:: console